 5. A search for alternatives to third-party cookies

-As evidenced by the Google and Apple changes mentioned above, consumers are pressing for increased privacy protections — and moving forward, marketers will need to adapt to the changes.
+As evidenced by Google’s planned changes mentioned above and Apple’s previous privacy changes, consumers, consumers are pressing for increased privacy protections — and moving forward, marketers will need to adapt to the changes.
 One obvious alternative to leveraging the third-party cookie is for your outdoor brand to collect its own first-party data to build a robust consumer database that can help drive your marketing efforts.
 Tactics such as employing CRM tools, surveys, email marketing opt-ins, and contests and giveaways are among the top ways to build your company’s collection of useful first-party data.
 Other options include utilizing tools like Google’s Privacy Sandbox and FLoC (Federated Learning of Cohorts) to drive your outdoor brand’s targeted marketing efforts.

 Could working with a team of experienced marketing professionals help your outdoor brand more effectively leverage the latest marketing trends?
 At TBA Outdoors, we’ve helped a long list of outdoor brands grow their businesses by using powerful marketing tactics both new and old — and we’re eager to help yours do the same.
 Our fully integrated marketing firm boasts a team of seasoned specialists (and outdoors fanatics) who can cover all aspects of marketing — including SEO, brand strategy, creative, social media, e-commerce, analytics, public relations and much more — all in one place.
 And as certified brand strategists, we can also help you with the big-picture adjustments sometimes needed put your outdoor brand on a course to long-term success.

 To get started with professional guidance ranging from a simple website analysis to a comprehensive strategy tailored to boost your outdoor brand’s overall performance and identity, contact us today.